We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 Home equity loan vs. cash-out refinance

-Although both home equity loans and cash-out-refinances are a way to get cash for home improvements or debt consolidation using some of your home equity, there are some differences to consider:
+Home equity loans and cash-out-refinances are ways to get cash for home improvement projects or debt consolidation using some of your home equity.
+However, some property owners prefer refinancing their existing mortgage into a cash-out refinance rather than taking on a new loan.
+These are the differences to consider:

 Home Equity Loan